 I had my share of mistakes.
 I offended a team leading one of the Distribution Center openings because I didn’t think about how to voice opinions on trade-offs they were forced to make.

 When reporting to somebody from the other side of the world, I understood only after a few (unsuccessful) project decisions that naturally we weigh positive and negative arguments in completely opposite ways.

 As the saying goes – an expert is somebody who has made all possible mistakes.
 I may have not made them all (yet).
 However, working in Amazon’s diverse cultural environment has for sure made me more proficient in management than ever before.

 In case you cannot count on such experience in your logistics team, then the best next thing is a real HR Business Partner.
 Yet, this is another story.

 Last but not least.
 Stressing out all those challenges with cultural differences I don’t want you to think that diversity is something undesirable.
 Quite the contrary.

-According to Gartner research diverse teams achieve results up to 30% better than teams that are uniformed.
+According to Gartner’s research, diverse teams achieve results up to 30% better than teams that are uniform.
 The main reasons are access to top talent and better decision-making processes.